Chart Color Schemes

 Bracken Ridge was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Bracken Ridge's population showed higher cultural diversity than most local areas, with 25.9% born overseas and 17.7% speaking a language other than English at home.
-Christianity was the predominant religion in Bracken Ridge, accounting for 54.7%.
-The 'Other' religious category comprised 2.8%, slightly higher than Greater Brisbane's 3.7%.
+Bracken Ridge had a higher cultural diversity than most local areas, with 25.9% of its residents born overseas and 17.7% speaking a language other than English at home.
+Christianity was the predominant religion in Bracken Ridge, accounting for 54.7% of the population.
+Notably, the 'Other' religious category comprised 2.8% of Bracken Ridge's population, compared to 3.7% across Greater Brisbane.

 Frequently Asked Questions - Diversity